NZCT Chamber Music Contest

-The NZCT Chamber Music Contest (formerly known as the Westpac School Music Contest) is a Classical music Competition held annually in New Zealand for performers up to 19 years of age who are enrolled full time at a New Zealand primary or secondary school.
+The NZCT Chamber Music Contest (formerly known as the Westpac School Music Contest) is a Classical music Competition held annually in New Zealand for performers up to 19 years of age who are enrolled full-time at a New Zealand primary or secondary school.
 Groups of 3–8 students perform a work of up to 15 minutes.
-There are 4 rounds in the competition consisting of 14 District rounds, 3 Regional rounds, a National Semi-Final and National Final.
+There are 4 rounds in the competition consisting of 14 District rounds, 3 Regional rounds, a National Semi-Final and a National Final.

 The competition began in 1965 under the directorship of Arthur Hilton and is run by Chamber Music New Zealand.
 It is the longest-running youth music competition in the country.

 History

 The contest grew out of conversations between cellist William Pleeth and Arthur Hilton, the director of the Music Federation of New Zealand (now Chamber Music New Zealand).
 The contest was first held in 1965 and involved 250 students from around the country.
 It was adjudicated by The Vienna Octet, one of the most prominent international chamber groups of the time, who “expressed pleasure at the quality of the performances”.
 The finalists received a medal and a long-playing record from the octet.

 By 1971, the numbers had grown to 600 students and a composition section was added the following year.
 A vocal group award was created in 1978 but by 1987 the number of students had become so great that the contest was facing logistical challenges.
 Over 3000 students were involved by 1984, spread over 6 different sections of the competition.
 In 1988 the New Zealand Choral Federation began the Secondary Schools’ Choral Festival to encourage and inspire secondary school choral singing and lessen the workload of the Music Federation.
 The festival is now known as The Big Sing and involves 10,000 students from around New Zealand.

 In 1988, the final was televised which helped raise the profile of the contest.
 In 1990, the winners of the instrumental and composition sections were interviewed on the Sunday morning programme as a part of the contest’s 25th anniversary celebrations.
 The contest final has been livestreamed, and broadcast by Radio New Zealand since 2015.

 The contest celebrated its 50th anniversary in 2015.
 The Turnovsky Jubilee Ensemble toured New Zealand with Chamber Music New Zealand, made up of professional musicians who participated in the competition while at secondary school.